Kubernetes setup guide

 Now you’re locally authenticated to the registry and can run all other Docker commands as normal.

-You can use this webhook endpoint to kick off a test run using the username and password we sent you when you became a customer.
+Use this webhook endpoint to kick off a test run with the username and password we sent you when you became a customer:

 curl --fail -u 'user:password' \